Lancia Delta: Third generation

 In September 2006, Lancia announced the revival of the Delta name, with new cars to be built on the Fiat C platform.

-The world première of the new HPE concept was held at the 63rd Venice International Film Festival.
-The new Lancia Delta (Type 844) was unveiled at the 2008 Geneva Motor Show.
+The world première of the new HPE concept followed, held at the 63rd Venice International Film Festival.
+The new Lancia Delta (Type 844) was finally unveiled at the 2008 Geneva Motor Show.

 The Lancia brand was reintroduced to the Scandinavian, Russian, and Turkish markets in 2007.
 The new Delta was also intended for a proposed return by Lancia to the UK market during 2009.
 However, due to an economic downturn, plans were shelved until Fiat bought Chrysler.
-As the car had been engineered for RHD already, the decision was made in 2010 to bring both the new Delta and Lancia's Ypsilon into the UK and Ireland rebranded as Chryslers and sold through the UK Chrysler dealer network.
+As the car had been engineered for RHD already, the decision was made in 2010 to bring both the new Delta and Lancia's Ypsilon into the UK and Ireland rebranded as Chryslers and to sell them through the UK Chrysler dealer network.

 At the 2010 North American International Auto Show, the Chrysler branded version of the Delta was unveiled as a concept car for a potential North American release.

 Delta as well as being an historical name from Lancia's past was also being interpreted this time around by Lancia as a mathematical symbol that stands for change, difference and evolution.
 Designed by the Lancia Style Centre, this car was aimed at the luxury end of the small family car segment.
-The Delta is 4.52 m long, 1.797 m wide and 1.499 m high, and has a wheelbase of 2700 mm, 100 mm more than the Fiat Bravo.
-It has five doors and can be considered a hatchback or an estate (see Hatchback vs. Station wagon).
+The Delta's wheelbase of 2700 mm is 100 mm more than the related Fiat Bravo.
+It has five doors and can be considered either a hatchback or an estate (see Hatchback vs. Station wagon).